Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Necessary Condition for Optimal Solution

 In this section we study the defined optimal control problem using the variational approach.
 According to Pontryagin's Minimum Principle (PMP), the necessary condition for the optimality of input $u$ is that it minimizes the following Hamiltonian function,

 in which

 where $\lambda$ is the vector of co-state variables, $L$ is the integrand in the cost function $J$ in (\ref{eq_t}), and $f$ is the vector on the right hand side of the state equations with components represented in Equations (\ref{eq_state_S}), (\ref{eq_state_V}), and (\ref{eq_state_W}).
 We also need to address the constraint of maximum power generation of the cyclist.
-The maximum power $u_{max}$ is a function of state variable $w$ and cadence $\omega$ as represented in (\ref{eq_parabolic_final}).
-We need to translate $\omega$ to the state variable $v$ for the constraint to be applicable in our formulation.
+The maximum power $u_{max}$ is a function of state variable $w$ and cadence $c$ as represented in (\ref{eq_parabolic_final}).
+Cadence $c$ needs to be translated to the state variable $v$ for the constraint to be applicable in our formulation.
 Using the gear ratio of the bicycle in our experimental setup, we can write the bicycle's velocity $v$ at each gear as,

-where $g_i$ is the gear ratio of the $i$\textsuperscript{th} gear, and $R_{rear}$ is the rear wheel (tire thickness included) radius.
-The lab's bicycle has 21 gear combinations which means we will have 21 plots like Figure \ref{fig_const_cadence} with different maximum velocities.
-We take the maximum surface of all of these 21 plots and create the constraint surface as shown in Figure \ref{fig_const_final}.
+where $g_i$ is the gear ratio of the $i$\textsuperscript{th} gear, and $R_w$ is the rear wheel (tire thickness included) radius.
+Our lab's bicycle has 21 gear combinations which means we will have 21 plots in the form of Figure \ref{fig_const_cadence} with different maximum velocities.
+We take the maximum surface of all of these 21 plots and create the constraint surface as a function of the two states of $v$ and $w$ as shown in Figure \ref{fig_const_final}.
+The underlying assumption in forming this maximal constraint is that given a specific feasible power to hold, the cyclists can find the best gear that enables them to do so.
+This is a reasonable assumption because seasoned cyclists are experienced in finding appropriate gears.

-Therefore, we observe an inequality constraint as a function of the control $u$, the state $v$ and the state $w$ variables.
+Therefore, we observe an inequality constraint as a function of the control input $u$, the state $v$ and the state $w$ variables.
 We can rewrite the constraint in a standard form as,

 where $u_{max}(v, w)$ is defined by the surface in Figure \ref{fig_const_final}.

 In the presence of such an inequality constraint on control and state variables, the Hamiltonian equation needs to be augmented as follows \cite{bryson2018applied},